TomTom could sell its fleet-management unit to compete with Google in navigation software

 “That’s not a scenario we’re planning for,” Goddijn said, adding that carmakers should be wary of becoming dependent on Google software.

-“I’m confident the car industry will get together and say what’s going on here?.
+“I’m confident the car industry will get together and say what’s going on here?
 The car industry is notorious for not allowing single-source components into its development chain.”

 Goddijn said he could not comment on how TomTom would use proceeds from a sale of the telematics business, but a cash injection would clearly be welcome for a company that spends more than 100 million euros a year to maintain and develop its mapping technology.